 I visited Kenya for the first time on a mission trip several years ago and the thing that impacted me the most during our time there was how happy and joy filled the people were.
 They had nothing compared to the conveniences we take for granted every day here in America, yet they possessed such an authentic joy.
-They all smiled and laughed and seemed so... alive!
+They all smiled and laughed and seemed so... alive.

 A pastor's wife showed me her garden and home one day that consisted of 3 small rooms.
 She shared about her typical day as she shoo'd a chicken that had found it's way in and was sitting on a couch - a couch that by all appearances wouldn't be accepted by our local Goodwill store.
-She said that when she got home from work, the children's school uniforms and socks had to be washed and hung out to dry for school the next morning.
-There was no washer & dryer, no dishwasher, no stove.
-She would then start preparing dinner from scratch (yes, even the chicken) which was cooked in an outdoor fire pit area where food could be placed under the wood or coal, or in pots on top.
+She told me that when she got home from work, the children's school uniforms and socks had to be washed and hung out to dry for the next morning.
+There was no washer, dryer, dishwasher or stove.
+She prepared dinner from scratch (yes, even the chicken) which was cooked in an outdoor fire pit area where food could be placed under the wood or coal, or in pots on top.
 She also fed family and neighbors around them that didn't have money for food.
-She never knew how many would show up for a meal.
-She cleaned up from dinner, washing everything by hand, slept for 4 or 5 hours, then woke up at 3:00am in order to get the fire started to begin preparing breakfast.
+She smiled as she told me that she never knew how many would show up for a meal.
+She would clean up from dinner, washing everything by hand, sleep for 4 or 5 hours, then wake up by 4:00am to get the fire started and begin preparing breakfast.
 This was the only meal many would have until dinner.
-She cleaned up from breakfast, the children left to school and she left to work a full time job.
-She was so incredibly happy and joy-filled as she told me about her life and showed me around.
-She was so proud of her humble dwelling and garden - not because of what it gave her, but because God gave her the ability to help everyone around her.
-She didn't want for anything.
-According to her mindset, she had everything she needed and more.
+She cleaned up from breakfast, the children left to school and she left to her job in town.

-Someone crossed the street and approached me on the sidewalk in town shortly after we moved back.
-He knew Marty and wanted to welcome me back to the area.
-He began sharing about the sermon at his church on Sunday, how God was working in His life and about the people he was currently witnessing to.
-He told me how some weren't ready yet, but He knew God was at work - and he was so excited about it!
-Never once, in all the years that I spent in those big suburban churches, had I ever had someone intentionally approach me like that, outside the doors of church, to tell me about how excited they were about what God was doing in and through their life and share with me about the people they were witnessing to.
-I left that conversation feeling both energized and saddened at the same time.
-I had come face to face with something I didn't even realize I had been missing - someone sharing a genuine passion about what God was doing in their ordinary, everyday life.
-And he was excited enough about what God was doing that he crossed the street to tell me all about it.
+I had come face to face with something I didn't even realize I had been missing… someone sharing a genuine passion about what God was doing in their ordinary, everyday life — and he was excited enough about what God was doing that he crossed the street to tell me all about it.
 That energized me, but it also made me ask a tough question.
-Was I excited enough about what God was doing in and through my life that day to cross a street to share it with someone?
+Was I excited enough about what God was doing in and through my own life that day to cross a street and share it with someone?

-Please don't get me wrong, there was and is passion in the churches we led for all those years and there was and is passion in the lives of a lot of people there, but this was so different than anything I had experienced in a really long time.
-It wasn't a group effort.
-It wasn't in the context of a Bible Study or small group.
-This person wasn't excited about a ministry or Bible Study he was involved in or what God was doing through this program or that outreach effort he was involved in.
-All those things are wonderful and good, but the thing that impacted me was his excitement to tell me about what God was doing in and through HIS LIFE.
-It was like when someone returns from an international mission trip and they're excited about all they have seen God do through their obedience to go and tell.
-This person had that kind of passion and awe of what God was doing, but right here and now, in his every day life, in his small rural church, in the lives of those he was witnessing to as he went through his day.
-He had his faith and trust fully centered in Jesus.
+Please don't get me wrong, there was and still is passion in those large suburban churches we led for all those years and in the lives of a lot of people there, but this was so different than anything I had experienced in a really long time, because it wasn't in the context of a church program.
+This person wasn't excited about a ministry event or Bible Study he was involved in or what God was doing through a group outreach effort he was a part of.
+All those things are wonderful and good, but the thing that impacted me was his excitement to tell me about what God was doing in and through his own life.

-Can you imagine how different our families, our churches, our communities, towns and cities would be if we all had that kind of passion about seeing God move in our day to day lives, excited to share Jesus with those around us as we went along our day - expecting to see God move!
+Can you imagine how different our families, churches, communities, towns and cities would be if we all had that kind of passion about seeing God move through our obedience to share Jesus with others as we go about our day to day lives — expecting to see God move?
 That passion and excitement is incredibly contagious and we need that in our lives!
-Unfortunately, too many of us are missing that in our lives!

 Miriam Webster defines disillusioned as having lost faith or trust in something formerly regarded as good or valuable.

-There are far too many of us walking around disillusioned because we've followed the world and chosen to place our faith and trust in imperfect people and temporal things that could be gone in an instant.
-The things of this world can never give us the kind of personal joy, purpose and passion that we can only find through a relationship with Jesus.
-As God's Word tells us, "some trust in chariots and some in horses" (although it may be portfolios and smart phones today) and some "trust in the name of the LORD our God."
-Psalm 20:7 Each of us choose who or what we will place our faith and trust in.
-We have that choice before us every day.
+It takes some people a lifetime of striving to realize that the things of this world will never provide the kind of personal joy, purpose and passion our souls long for.
+Our true meaning and purpose is only found through a relationship with Jesus Christ, but as God's Word tells us, “some trust in chariots and some in horses" (although it may be portfolios and smart phones today) and some "trust in the name of the LORD our God."
+Psalm 20:7

 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 Proverbs 3:5-6

-I was behind a woman in the grocery store yesterday who was in her own personal electric scooter, not a store owned one - so it was immediately obvious to me that she had difficulty walking.
-I don't believe she ever turned to fully look at me during our dialogue, but she was obviously aware that I had turned the corner and was behind her, because she apologized and asked if she was in my way.
-I told her she wasn't as I proceeded to grab what I needed from the shelf behind her.
-She told me that she was looking for the cheapest loaf of bread (as she looked at the price tags one by one), because she needed to be careful with her spending.
+I was behind a woman in the grocery store recently who was in her personal electric scooter, so it was immediately obvious that she had difficulty walking.
+She never turned to fully look at me during our dialogue, but she was aware that I had turned the corner and was behind her, because she apologized and asked if she was in my way.
+I told her she wasn't as I proceeded to get what I needed from the shelf behind her.
+She told me that she was looking for the cheapest loaf of bread as she looked at the price tags one by one, because she needed to be careful with her spending.
 I felt as though I needed to reply, so I told her that if the prices kept going up, a lot more people would be doing the same thing.
-She agreed and went on to tell me that her food stamps had been cut to $28, then she paused for a moment.
-I could see her begin to smile as she let out a sigh, then she continued, "But I don't have anything to complain about.
-The Lord always takes care of me."
-All I could manage to say was, "Amen," as she moved away from me down the aisle.
+She agreed and went on to tell me that her food stamps had been cut to $28, then she paused for just a moment.
+I could see her begin to smile as she let out a sigh, then she continued, "But I don't have anything to complain about, the Lord always takes care of me."

-I felt sorry for her at the beginning of our brief interaction, but by the time she finished her last comment, I felt sorry for myself instead.
+I had felt sorry for her at the beginning of our brief interaction, but by the time she finished her last comment, I felt sorry for myself instead.
 I had just been preached a lesson on the real Bread of Life right there in the bread aisle of the Ingles supermarket, in the middle of rural NC, by a poor, disabled woman, in less than a minute and 3 sentences.
-I was given a life picture of Isaiah 26:3, "You keep him in perfect peace whose mind is stayed on you, because he trusts in you."
+I was given a real life picture of Isaiah 26:3.
+"You keep him in perfect peace whose mind is stayed on you, because he trusts in you."

-As someone who had, by all appearances, every right to feel disillusioned by her circumstances, she seemed to be the furthest thing from it.
-She was joyful.
-It was evident that she was focused on what she had, rather than what she didn't have - just like all those beautiful souls I met in Kenya.
-She only had $28 to buy the groceries she needed, which to most would be practically nothing, but what she did have was so much more valuable - faith in her Savior, Jesus Christ.
+It was evident that she was focused on what she had, rather than what she didn't have — just like all those beautiful souls I met in Kenya.
+She only had $28 to buy the groceries she needed, which to so many of us would be practically nothing, but what she did have was so much more valuable — faith in her Savior, Jesus Christ.
 She trusted Him to continue providing for her needs.
-Boy would I like to hear her story.

 I'm not going to ask how you would feel if you were in her shoes.
-I simply want to ask -
+I simply want to ask — how do you feel in your own shoes?

 Are you focused on what you have or what you don't have?